-Japanese beetle is an invasive insect capable of feeding on corn and soybean.
-This pest has been in Iowa since 1994 but its distribution in field crops is sporadic around the state.
-Statewide populations have been low since 2014 and it is unclear if pressure will be significant this year.
-Japanese beetle adults need about 1,030 growing degree days (base 50°F) to complete development and will continue emergence until around 2,150 degree days.
-Based on accumulating degree day temperatures in 2017, Japanese beetle adults should be active in some areas of southern Iowa this week (Figure 1).
+Japanese beetle is an invasive insect that feeds on corn and soybean plus many other plants.
+This pest has been in Iowa since 1994 but its distribution in field crops is considered sporadic around the state.
+Statewide populations in field crops have been variable since 2014 and it is unclear if pressure will be significant this year.
+Several reports around Iowa indicated high numbers of grubs within fields, but it is not clear if they were Japanese beetle or another closely-related species.
+Adult emergence well before corn silking is noteworthy.